News and Updates

 - The HR Shared Services team continues to operationalize the various aspects of technologies and processes into their customer service plans.

-WorkLion HR Portal
+WorkLion HR and Payroll system

 - All faculty, staff, technical service and student employees at all colleges, campuses, and administrative units will become users of this system, with the exception of Hershey Medical Center and Pennsylvania College of Technology.